-A. Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation; or
+A. Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation; or of energy (gas, electricity, gasoline, and diesel) during construction.

-Development of by-right uses allowed in the proposed Zone District, including a proposed uses on the subject property would result in less than significant consumption of energy (gas, electricity, gasoline, and diesel) during construction.
 Construction activities and corresponding fuel energy consumption would be temporary and localized.
 There are no unusual project characteristics that would cause the use of construction equipment to be less energy efficient compared with other similar construction sites in the County.
 Therefore, construction-related fuel consumption by the project would not result in inefficient, wasteful, or unnecessary energy use compared with other construction sites in the area.